Documents can have one or multiple sheets. You can specify the initial size of sheets in the New Document dialog when you are creating a new document.

 Objects and Sheets

-If you choose to move objects together with a sheet, make sure that the whole your artwork is either moves or stays.
-Otherwise you can break the design apart.
+If you choose to move objects together with a sheet, make sure that all of your artwork either moves or stays.
+Otherwise, you can break the design apart.

-The Move artwork with sheet check box controls the possibility to move objects when you relocate a sheet.
+The Move artwork with sheet button controls the ability to move objects when you relocate a sheet.
 It is available in the Control panel when the Sheets tool is activated.

 Manage Sheets using the Sheets Panel